 Decide whether it’s going to be a vegetable, herb or flower garden.
 If you’re going to grow flowers, choose if you want annuals that have to be replanted each year or perennials that bloom for a shorter time but grow back every year.
 You can mix different types or choose only one – it’s up to you.
 Start gradually and methodologically, and over time, your garden will develop.

 - Find a good place

 Choose a place where your plants will get enough sunlight.
 Most of them need about six hours of it every day.
 If there’s not much sunlight in your garden, you can grow plants that survive in shaded areas.
 Some of them are impatiens, bleeding heart, or deadnettle.
 If you want to know more about which plants need sunlight, ask the staff at a garden center.

 - Prepare your garden

 Prepare your plot so that it’s ready for planting flowers and vegetables.
 Dig sod out or smother it with newspapers.
 Improve the soil by adding a few inches of compost layers or old manure.
 You can dig it into the soil, but if you can’t do it, leave it on the surface.
 In a few months, it will be absorbed by the soil.

 - Choose your plants

-As a gardening enthusiast, you will be excited to go to the garden centre and pick plants.
-There’s so many to choose from!
-You can check plants in catalogues or you can go to the shop and buy whatever catches your eye.
+As a gardening enthusiast, you will be excited to go to the garden center and pick plants.
+There are so many to choose from!
+You can check plants in catalogs or you can go to the shop and buy whatever catches your eye.
 Just make sure that plants you chose will develop in your climate, soil, and amount of sunlight on your plot.